MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/scan-bar-codes-using-a-camera.md

 ---
 # required metadata

-title: Scan bar codes using a camera in Dynamics 365 Supply Chain Management - Warehousing app
+title: Scan bar codes using a camera in Dynamics 365 for Finance and Operations – Warehousing app
-description: This topic explains how to set up Dynamics 365 Supply Chain Management - Warehousing app to scan bar codes using a camera on a mobile device.
+description: This topic explains how to set up Dynamics 365 for Finance and Operations – Warehousing app to scan bar codes using a camera on a mobile device.
 author: MarkusFogelberg
 manager: AnnBe
 ms.date: 01/03/2018